Part of: PMS & pre-period conflict — partner's pillar guide

 - Skin breakouts

 The severity varies significantly from person to person and cycle to cycle.
 Some women barely notice PMS; for others, it significantly disrupts their week.
-PMDD (Premenstrual Dysphoric Disorder) is a more severe form that can be debilitating — if her symptoms seem extreme, it's worth her discussing this with a doctor.
+PMDD (Premenstrual Dysphoric Disorder) is a more severe form that can be debilitating.
+If her symptoms seem extreme, it's worth her discussing this with a doctor.

 Why arguments spike during PMS

 Hypervigilance to tone.
 During PMS, many women become more sensitive to tone and subtext.
 A neutral comment can read as critical.
 A joke can land as dismissive.
-She's not being irrational — her nervous system is in a heightened state.
+She's not being irrational.
+Her nervous system is in a heightened state.

 Accumulated grievances surface.
 Small frustrations that get brushed aside during the rest of the month tend to surface during PMS.
 The emotional load she carries quietly becomes harder to ignore when her capacity to manage it is reduced.

 You often do the same things.
-If you notice you argue about the same topics every month, around the same time, take that as a signal — not that she's impossible, but that there are real underlying issues that she finds easier to voice when her emotional guard is lower.
+If you notice you argue about the same topics every month, around the same time, take that as a signal: not that she's impossible, but that there are real underlying issues that she finds easier to voice when her emotional guard is lower.

 What to do in the week before her period

-Knowing PMS is coming — which you can do if you track her cycle — lets you be proactive rather than reactive.
+Knowing PMS is coming (which you can do if you track her cycle) lets you be proactive rather than reactive.

 - Lower your own reactivity.
 This is the single most important thing.
 When she's short with you, pause before responding.
-She's not picking a fight — she's struggling.
+She's not picking a fight.
+She's struggling.

 - Avoid starting difficult conversations.
 If something needs to be discussed, wait until after her period.
-This isn't avoidance — it's timing.
+This isn't avoidance.
+It's timing.

 - Don't push social commitments on her.
 She may want a quiet week.
 Don't fill the calendar or push her into situations she'd rather avoid.